Conflict Assessment and Early Warning Tools

 - Early Warning Indices: A variety of organizations and projects track such indicators and publish indices of violence potential.
 Among these are:

-- The Failed States Index
+- The Fragile States Index

 - Before, a partership between Swisspeace and the Alliance for Peacebuilding.